dwmw2/PD-Stepper-Blinds/power-pcb/README.md

 ### Design Files

 KiCad project files are located in the `power-pcb/` directory.
-Gerber files for fabrication are available in `power-pcb/Gerber/`.
+Gerber and drill files for fabrication are available in `power-pcb/Gerber/`.

-For PCB assembly through JLCPCB, the `jlcbom.csv` file contains the spring terminal part number in the required format.
+You can assemble this yourself, but the spring terminals are hard to solder manually.
+There are plenty of PCB assembly services which will do it for you; I happened to use JLCPCB.
+For a walk-through of the JLCPCB ordering process for the uninitiated, see [JLCPCB.md](JLCPCB.md).

 ![Power PCB](../images/PCB.png)